 3. glue your chair and sit on it

 You need to motivate yourself to start studying.
 Just starting is a major obstacle as in most of the other cases, you simply take too much time to be seated in your study chair.
 Try your best to grab your books and get, set go!
 Further, spend some time with your books, in order to understand your chapter better.

 4. Study Musical

 You can use music to block out noise or to simply create a more relaxing and pleasing study environment.
-But only right kind of music is going to work in this case.
-Preferably go for a just music with no lyrics.
+But only the right kind of music is going to work in this case.
+Preferably go for just music with no lyrics.
 Lyrics may make you engaged with the words processing and may divert your focus.

 5. Study in open